FTSRG/modes3-smartcity/docs/technical_documentation/kura/kura_install guide.md

 ## Eclipse Kura Quick Start Guide on Raspberry Pi 3
  The emergence of an Internet of Thing (IoT) service gateway model running modern software stacks, operating on the edge of an IoT deployment as an aggregator and controller, has opened up the possibility of enabling enterprise level technologies to IoT gateways.
 Eclipse Kura is an Eclipse IoT project that provides a platform for building IoT gateways.
 It is a smart application container that enables remote management of such gateways and provides a wide range of APIs for allowing you to write and deploy your own IoT application.
-MoDeS3 team made this tutorial, because after we followed the [official tutorial](http://eclipse.github.io/kura/intro/raspberry-pi-quick-start.html), we got an „Error 500 The call failed on the server” message.
+MoDeS3 team made this tutorial, because after we followed the [official tutorial](http://eclipse.github.io/kura/intro/raspberry-pi-quick-start.html), we got an *Error 500 The call failed on the server* message.

 ## Requirements